Identity Theft Prevention Program (Policy 8120)

-To detect any red flags identified above for any covered account for which a credit report is required, University employees will take both of the following steps to assist in identifying address discrepancies:
+To help detect any Red Flags identified in section 4.1 for any Covered Account for which a credit report is required, University employees must take the following step(s):

 a.
 Require written verification from any applicant that the address provided by the applicant is accurate at the time the request for the credit report is made to the consumer reporting agency; and

 b.
-In the event that notice of an address discrepancy is received, verify that the credit report pertains to the applicant for whom the report was requested and report to the consumer reporting agency an address for the applicant that the University has taken reasonable steps to confirm is accurate.
+If a notice of address discrepancy is received, verify that the credit report pertains to the applicant for whom the report was requested and report to the consumer reporting agency an address for the applicant that the University has taken reasonable steps to confirm is accurate.

 4.3.1 Reporting Requirement

-In the event that a University employee detects any red flags, the Information Security Officer (ISO) must be contacted within one (1) business day.
-Thereafter, the ISO will determine whether one or more of the following steps should be taken, depending on the degree of risk posed by the red flag:
+In the event that a University employee detects any Red Flags, the Office of Information Technology (OIT) must be contacted within one (1) University business day.
+Thereafter, the CISO will determine whether one or more of the following steps should be taken, depending on the degree of risk posed by the Red Flag:

 - Contact the student or applicant for which a credit report was run;